2021 Bartholomeus Eden Valley Arneis

 Philosophy:

-I love having an opportunity to have a crack at a new variety.
-In 2019, Mark Bartholomeus (who grows the High Eden Riesling for our Eden Edge) introduced me to Arneis with three quarters of a tonne he wanted me to have a go at.
+I love having the opportunity to have a crack at a new variety.
+Mark Bartholomaeus (who grows the High Eden Riesling for our Eden Edge) introduced me to Arneis a few years ago with three quarters of a tonne he wanted me to have a go at.
 To be honest, although I’d heard of the variety, I really knew bugger all about it.
 Good old professor internet quickly bought me a modicum of understanding and led me to believe we could make a decent fist of it.
 Turns out it was bloody good!
-2021 we hit the reset button and decided to get serious.
-1.6 tonne of Mark’s hand-picked golden orbs were delivered late morning on the 24th of March, glistening with promise.
-Drawing from my Chardonnay experience, we destemmed the fruit through the rollers and drained the free run though the basket press cage.
+2022, in what is rapidly being recognised as a quintessential ‘white year’ has elevated our expression of Arneis to the next level!
+Drawing from my Chardonnay ‘toolbox’, we destemmed the fruit through the rollers and drained the free run though the basket press cage.
 The Arneis was then pressed off overnight with the pressings immediately being mixed with the free fun.
 The cool juice was filled to seasoned French oak hogsheads and allowed to start fermentation without inoculation.
-Once it had started ticking it was placed in the cold room and allowed to slowly ferment for just over 4 months.
-Once primary fermentation was complete it rested on full lees to build texture for another 7 months before bottling.
-A year and a half in bottle has softened and integrated the fruit and allowed the fresh peachy fruit to shine through.
+After it started ticking, it was placed in the cold room and allowed to slowly ferment for just over 4 months.
+Once primary fermentation was complete it rested on full lees to build texture for another 8 months before bottling in early 2023.
+Six months in bottle has brought the wine together and allowed the fresh peachy fruit to shine through.
 Cheers and Enjoy!

 Wines